Bolognese Sauce

 Notes

 If you’d like to make it with half ground beef and half ground pork, that’s also a classic Bolognese meat sauce combo.
-This quick Bolognese recipe makes a sauce is very thick, truly a ragu, and intended to be that way.
+This quick Bolognese recipe makes a very thick sauce, truly a ragu, and intended to be that way.

 Nutrition